SpooderManEXE/Speech-Emotion-Recognition-using-MLP/README.md

 The proposed system is used to record a voice clip on hotword detected, preprocessed, feature extracted, classified and responded according the detected emotion.
 The responses can be created and altered according to the environment and use case.
 Once a certain number of live audio is captured, this could be used to train the model for further accuracy.

+### *run command 'python app.py' in terminal and activate hotword by saying either 'computer' or 'alexa'.*

 ## This repository contains the following:

-* Major_Project_MLP.ipynb - Python notebook to train model
+* Major_Project_MLP.ipynb - Python notebook to train model (with RAVDESS dataset)
 * Emotion_Voice_Detection_Model.h5 - pretrained model
 * app.py - hotword detection program
 * recorder.py - records audio and saves it to a file